 While you can perform these tasks on your own, it's a time-consuming process.
 Amazon tends to reject automated tools that make it faster.
 Let a professional reimbursement service handle it for you.

 Legacy Seller performs FBA audits to check your entire inventory, look for overcharged fees, and more.
-We also file claims every 2 weeks instead of every few months.
+We also file claims every day when applicable instead of every few months.
 Contact us today to learn how we can help you.